How to Stop Shoes From Rubbing Achilles

 The best way to find shoes that fit well is to consult with a professional.
 Many shoe stores offer fittings.
 The representatives that work there will measure your feet so that you know what types and sizes of shoes are right for you.

 When you try your shoes on, walk around in them.
-Have a professional assess your gait and the fit.
+Have a professional assess your gait and fit.
 Someone who is trained to evaluate a proper fit may be able to point out potential problems so that you don’t end up with surprises after you bring the shoes home.

 Sometimes, shoes that fit correctly can still rub at your Achilles.
 They may just need to be broken in and softened so that they move with you instead of against you.